Walt Disney World in the summer can be a fantastic place to visit…if you are prepared.

 The middle of the day during summer will always be the hottest — and busiest.
 What does this mean?
 You should prioritize spending early mornings and late evenings in the parks.

 This way, you’ll have cooler temperatures and hopefully less sun.
-There are also usually less crowds during these times of days, which can mean lower wait times for attractions.
+There are also usually fewer crowds during these times of days, which can mean lower wait times for attractions.

 As difficult as it might be getting ready to go early in the morning, it usually pays off.
 The goal is to get to the parks before opening.